DETAILED ACTION

 vii) repeating the above operations for at least a second cycle. (claims 13, 16).

-Korolik does not teach flowing a phosphorous-and-fluorine-containing precursor into the processing region with the fluorine-containing precursor; v) forming plasma effluents of the fluorine-containing precursor and the phosphorous-and-fluorine-containing precursor; or vi) contacting the stacked layers with the plasma effluents of the fluorine-containing precursor and the phosphorous-and-fluorine-containing precursor, wherein the contacting selectively etches an exposed layer of silicon oxide.
+Korolik does not teach flowing a phosphorous-and-fluorine-containing precursor into the processing region with the fluorine-containing precursor; v) forming plasma effluents of the fluorine-containing precursor and the phosphorous-and-fluorine-containing precursor; or vi) contacting the alternating layers with the plasma effluents of the fluorine-containing precursor and the phosphorous-and-fluorine-containing precursor, wherein the contacting selectively etches an exposed layer of silicon oxide.

-It would have been obvious to one of ordinary skill in the art at the time of the invention to modify the cyclic semiconductor processing method of Korolik by incorporating the oxide-selective plasma chemistry taught by Yokoyama in order to alternately etch silicon nitride and silicon oxide layers within a stacked structure.
+It would have been obvious to one of ordinary skill in the art at the time of the invention to modify the cyclic semiconductor processing method of Korolik by incorporating the oxide-selective plasma chemistry taught by Yokoyama in order to alternately etch silicon nitride and silicon oxide layers within an alternating structure.
 Such modification represents the predictable use of known plasma etching techniques for processing multilayer silicon-containing films and would have yielded predictable etching results.

 Regarding claim 14, Korolik teaches that fluorine-containing precursor further comprises hydrogen.
 Korolik discloses the use of hydrogen fluoride (HF) as a fluorine-containing precursor during plasma etching (paragraph [0049]).
 Because HF contains hydrogen, Korolik therefore teaches a fluorine-containing precursor that further comprises hydrogen.

-Regarding claims 15-16, Korolik teaches that etching behavior of silicon nitride is controlled through adjustment of known plasma power and precursor flow conditions, and that reducing total flow and/or adjusting pressure may increase etch rate (paragraphs [0046], [0059] - [0060]).
-It would have been obvious to one of ordinary skill in the art to maintain the fluorine-containing precursor taught by Korolik while additionally introducing a phosphorus-and-fluorine containing precursor, such as PF3, as taught by Yokoyama, and to adjust known plasmas process parameters to achieve an etch rate of the exposed layer greater than or about 250 nm/min or greater than or about 400 nm/min as matter or routine optimization.
-See MPEP § 2144.05].
+It would have been obvious to one of ordinary skill in the art to maintain the fluorine-containing precursor taught by Korolik while additionally introducing a phosphorus-and-fluorine containing precursor, such as PF3, as taught by Yokoyama, and to adjust known plasma process parameters to achieve an etch rate of the exposed layer greater than or about 250 nm/min or greater than or about 400 nm/min as a matter of routine optimization.
+See MPEP § 2144.05.

 Regarding claim 17, Korolik teaches repeating plasma etching operations for at least ten cycles (claim 16).
 Accordingly, repeating operations i) through vi) for at least ten cycles would have been obvious.